hardyqr/UW-Spring2017-CS246-Notes/LEC12-Rvalue_reference.md

 Vec v = makeAVec();
 ```

 - If you run this, copy/move constructors are not called
 	- program directly writes `{3,4}` to `v`
+	- this is a compiler optimization

 - A compiler is allowed (not required) to skip copy/move constructor in certain situations
-	- even if the constructor have side affects
+	- even if the constructors have side affects

 To turn off this optimization: `g++14 -fno-elide-constructors [files]`

 ## Standalone functions vs Methods - operator overloading